 We therefore advocate not only focusing on (mineral) nutrient balances, but also recognising the role of organic carbon in soils.
 Nutrients from recycled organic fertilisers and soil improvers should be taken into account when calculating nutrient balances, taking into account the need to build up soil organic matter and its differentiated nutrient availability to plants.
 In particular, compost has a high content of stable organic carbon, a high content of organic nitrogen and a low content of plant-available nitrogen in relation to total nitrogen.
-In the first year of compost application, between 5-7 % of the nitrogen is available to plants, and over the duration of a 3-year crop rotation, only 15-20 % of the nitrogen is released.
-More than 80 % of total organic nitrogen is bound in amide/peptide nitrogen and stabilised to clay minerals and incorporated into the soil biomass2.
+In the first year of compost application, between 5-7 % of the nitrogen is available to plants, and over the duration of a 3-year crop rotation, only 15-20 % of the nitrogen and stabilised to clay minerals and incorporated into the soil biomass.
 This must be taken into account when formulating 'adjusted' nutrient balances for plant nutrition and soil fertility requirements.
 Focusing only on arithmetic balances to assess nitrogen surplus will lead to inadequate assessments of nitrate release and leaching.
 It can be assumed that other carbon farming activities that maintain and increase the soil organic carbon pool will also require such an adaptation of nutrient balance calculations.